We earn a commission for products purchased through some links in this article.

-Book publishers Penguin have released the authoritative list of the top 20 books that you should definitely read during your lifetime – and they’re not all titles that you might expect!
+Book publishers Penguin have released the authoritative list of the top 20 books to read during your lifetime – and they’re not all titles that you might expect!

 Legendary author George Orwell tops the list with 1984, with another of his classics, Animal Farm, included later on the list as well.
 Meanwhile, Brit Zadie Smith and American J.D Salinger confirm the impressive pedigree of the authors Penguin have chosen.